 - Business studies

-The Department for Education are now running their consultation New A levels: subject content consultation, which will close on 20th December 2013.
+The Department for Education ran their consultation New A levels: subject content consultation, which closed on the 20th December 2013.
 This consultation follows on from the recommendations of Professor Smith’s report.

 Why are the changes happening?